NotKeira/ip-api/CONTRIBUTING.md

 ## Code of Conduct

-This project and everyone participating in it is governed by respect and professionalism.
-Please be kind and constructive in your interactions.
+This project and everyone participating in it is governed by our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior through GitHub issues or by contacting the maintainers.

 ## How Can I Contribute?